chrisdaudier/pytorch-deep-learning/README.md

 # PyTorch for Deep Learning

-This repository's purpose to host practice code for the Learn `PyTorch for Deep Learning` course by Daniel Bourke.
+This repository's purpose to host Jupyter notebooks for the Learn `PyTorch for Deep Learning` course by Daniel Bourke.
 The course is said to teach the foundations of machine learning and deep learning with PyTorch (a machine learning framework written in Python).

 ## What will I build in the course?